raescartin/Recompiler/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;and[t1, Cin; t3], xor[t4,C; S]
 &nbsp;&nbsp;&nbsp;&nbsp;or[t2,t3; Cout]

-The addition of natural numbers algorithm (using full adders) is:
+The algorithm for the addition of natural numbers (using full adders) is:

 add[A,B; C(D{0}&E&F)] =
 &nbsp;&nbsp;&nbsp;&nbsp;and [A{0},B{0}; t1] xor [A{0},B{0}; F]